 What is a find?

 A find could be something you have found in your garden, on the beach whilst metal detecting or out walking in the fields.
-Dot records and identifies all archaeological finds that pre date the 1800s such as coins, small stone objects, pottery, metal and glass.
+The finds officer records and identifies all archaeological finds that pre date the 1800s such as coins, small stone objects, pottery, metal and glass.
 It doesn't matter how strange, weird or wonderful your find is, as long as you can carry it you can bring it along.

 For further information about Finds Days: